MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 ---
-title:  Authenticate to Azure from GitHub Action workflows by Managed Identity
+title:  Authenticate to Azure from GitHub by Managed Identity
-description: Connect to GitHub from Azure with a Managed Identity
+description: Securely authenticate to Azure services from GitHub Actions workflows using Azure Login Action with a Managed Identity configured on a VM.
 author: MoChilia
 ms.author: shiyingchen
 ms.topic: reference